Compiled Graph Neural Networks

 We have incorporated multiple examples in examples/compile

-that further show the practical usage of torch_geometric.compile()
+that further show the practical usage of torch.compile()

 :